 This process requires you to have a Windows Azure account.
 If you have not signed up for one yet, it can obtained at http://azure.microsoft.com/en-us/.

 You should start by generating a generic configuration file for Juju, using the command:

 environments.yaml, which will live in your

 ~/.juju/ directory (and will create the directory if it doesn't already

 Note: The above command will not overwrite your existing environments.yaml

 file, or output to stdout.
 In order to see the boilerplate environments.yaml on

 --show option.
 This is helpful if you have an

-existing environment.yaml and just need to add a section.
+existing environments.yaml and just need to add a section.
 For example:

 juju generate-config --show